 Properly configured SRP is easily usable even by inexperienced users, but the initial configuration should be done by advanced users.

 On Windows 10, SRP + Windows Defender can be used for effective Windows built-in security, without the need for protection from third-party real-time security components.
+(Such protection can be further enhanced by means of the ConfigureDefender tool, which is incorporated in Hard_Configurator.)

-On the vulnerable system, SRP is most effective on a Standard (limited) user account, which is much harder to be exploited (system exploits, UAC bypasses).
+On a vulnerable system, SRP is most effective on a Standard (limited) user account, which is much less prone to exploitation (system exploits, UAC bypasses).
 In this case, it is recommended to use Standard user account (SUA) during daily computer use, and switch to an Administrator account only when needed.

 Default Deny SRP + No Elevation SUA (ConsentPromptBehaviorUser=0 in UAC settings) can be used to lock down the SUA, so there is no way to run/install new programs other than Universal Windows Platform (UWP) apps from Microsoft Store.